 Gets Rid of Fleas and Ticks

 Fleas and ticks are also no match for the mighty apple cider vinegar.
-If your favorite tabby has been having these freeloaders onboard, modify your next bath a little bit.
+If your cat has been having fleas, modify your next bath a little bit.
 After gently shampooing your cat as you normally would, simply rinse the shampoo off with apple cider vinegar diluted with water.

 The shampoo will drown ticks and fleas, while the final apple cider vinegar rinse will acidify the skin, which won’t be attracting these parasites any time soon.
 It’s amazing what a little acidity can do.